vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 - Repeat behavior appears **structurally stable, not time-dependent**
 - The signal is more likely driven by **product/category experience rather than customer lifecycle effects**

-**Conclusion:**
-The dataset supports only a simplified interpretation: customer repeat purchase activity is stable, but the absence of continuous time coverage limits deeper lifecycle conclusions.

 > Full cohort analysis → [`sql/12_cohort_analysis.sql`](sql/12_cohort_analysis.sql)